List of Big Time Rush characters: Buddha Bob

-Buddha Bob (Daran Norris) is the grounds keeper and janitor at the Palm Woods.
+Buddha Bob (portrayed by Daran Norris) is the grounds keeper and janitor at the Palm Woods.
 He is a tall, lumberjack-like man who looks like he hasn't shaved in a while and despite his fierce looks is actually very nice.
-He soon enough befriended the whole "Big Time Rush family" (with the guys claiming to like him, such as Carlos in Big Time Break) and especially Katie Knight, each other since his first appearance in Big Time Bad Boy.
-He is shown to be really weird, doing unusual things such as trying to cut a jelly doughnut with an axe or showing love to his plunger, which he named Plungy.
-Also, he seems to be really easy-going, usually just saying "Uh, okay" whatever question someone may ask.
-Furthermore, Buddha Bob enjoys playing music on his boom-box (or "portable electrified music playing machine" as he calls it) with large head-phones.
-His boom-box was stolen once by Lightning, the TV Wonder Dog.
-It is also revealed that Buddha Bob is an immigrant from Canada and that he went to a business school (Big Time Fever).
+He soon enough befriended the whole "Big Time Rush family" (with the guys claiming to like him, such as Carlos in Big Time Break) and especially Katie Knight, each other since his first appearance in "Big Time Bad Boy".

-Buddha Bob is seen helping, apart from the guys, Katie, Mrs. Knight, Jo and even Gustavo in Big Time Guru by making him calmer and becoming his song writing partner though they wrote a terrible song.
-He somehow looks like an alternate of John Lennon in Big Time Fever with his glasses and his haircut.
-In Big Time Wedding, Buddha Bob marries Mrs. Knight in order not to be sent back to his country and even though Mr. Bitters who did the marriage was no longer qualified to give weddings, Mrs. Knight discovers along the way that he would be an excellent husband and that he is a great cook.

 Miss Collins

-Miss Collins (Tara Strong) is the teacher at the Palm Woods school.
+Miss Collins (portrayed by Tara Strong) is the teacher at the Palm Woods school.
 She is very nice and sweet and even has class outside once in a while.
 She debuted in Big Time School of Rocque.
-When the boys found out they were going to the School of Rocque (Parody of School of Rock) instead of the Palm Woods school, they kept dreaming up fantasies about the Palm Woods school, like having water fights for homework and eating pie and Miss Collins having class outside everyday and she being the greatest teacher in history.
+When the boys found out they were going to the School of Rocque (a parody of School of Rock) instead of the Palm Woods school, they kept dreaming up fantasies about the Palm Woods school, like having water fights for homework and eating pie and Miss Collins having class outside everyday and she being the greatest teacher in history.
 When Gustavo cracked and let them go to the Palm Woods school, they were very excited at first.
 But when they entered the room and Miss Collins said they were going to talk about water displacement, James, Kendall, and Logan started squirting water around the room and Carlos stuffed his face in pie.
 When they saw an annoyed Miss Collins, they realized that school was a lot more fun in their fantasies, and they got detention.
-She re-appears in Big Time Dance and returns for her second major appearance in Welcome Back Big Time.
-She then appears in Green Time Rush.